Theming

 TIP

-Try to use these elements as much as possible so if you'd like to change the appearance you can do so at one place.
+Try to use these elements as much as possible, so that if you'd like to change the appearance you can do so in only one place.

-Another example; the "productlist" component which outputs a nice product list:
+Another example is the "productlist" component, which outputs a nice product list:

 <x-rapidez::productlist :value="['MS04', 'MS05', 'MS09']"/>